-- (1) An authorised person may make an order (a destruction order) stating the person proposes to destroy an animal 14 days after the order is served. - (2) A destruction order may only be made in 1 or more of the following circumstances- - (a) the animal has attacked, threatened to attack, or acted in a way that causes fear to, a person or another animal; or - (b) the animal is a declared dangerous animal and was found wandering at large; or - (c) the animal has been seized more than 3 times during a 12 month period. - (3) The destruction order must- - (a) be served on a person who owns, or is a responsible person for, the animal; and - (b) include or be accompanied by an information notice. - (4) If a destruction order is made for the animal, the person may destroy the animal 14 days after the order is served if no review application has been made relating to the decision to make the order. - (5) If an application for review has been made against the decision to make the order, the person may destroy the animal if-
+- (1) An authorised person may make an order (a destruction order) stating the person proposes to destroy an animal 14 days after the order is served. - (2) A destruction order may only be made in 1 or more of the following circumstances- - (a) the animal has attacked, threatened to attack, or acted in a way that causes fear to, a person or another animal; or - (b) the animal is a declared dangerous animal and was found wandering at large; or - (c) the animal has been seized more than 3 times during a 12 month period. - (3) The destruction order must- - (a) be served on a person who owns, or is a responsible person for, the animal; and - (b) include or be accompanied by an information notice. - (4) If a destruction order is made for the animal, the person may destroy the animal 14 days after the order is served if no review application has been made relating to the decision to make the order. - (5) If an application for review has been made relating to the decision to make the order, the person may destroy the animal if- - (a) the review is finally decided or is otherwise ended; and - (b) the order is still in force; and - (c) the time allowed for filing a notice of appeal has expired and no notice of appeal has been filed. - (6) If an appeal is made relating to the decision to make the order, the person may destroy the animal if- - (a) the appeal is finally decided or is otherwise ended; and - (b) the order is still in force. - (7) If the animal has been impounded, the owner or responsible person for an animal may reclaim the animal if----

-&lt;sup>23 See note 17.
+&lt;sup>25 See note 17.

-- (a) the review is finally decided or is otherwise ended; and - (b) no application for an appeal has been made against the order; and - (c) the order is still in force. - (6) If an appeal is made relating to the decision to make the order, the person may destroy the animal if- - (a) the appeal is finally decided or is otherwise ended; and - (b) the order is still in force. - (7) If the animal has been impounded, the owner or responsible person for an animal may reclaim the animal if- - (a) a review relating to the decision to make the order is finally decided or is otherwise ended; and - (b) no application for an appeal has been made against the order; and - (c) the order is no longer in force; and - (d) the owner or responsible person has satisfied section 29(2)(b)-(d). - (8) If the animal has been impounded, the owner or responsible person for an animal may reclaim the animal if- - (a) an appeal relating to the decision to make the order is finally decided or is otherwise ended; and - (b) the order is no longer in force; and - (c) the owner or responsible person has satisfied section 29(2)(b)-(d). - (9) In this section-
+- (a) a review relating to the decision to make the order is finally decided or is otherwise ended; and - (b) no application for an appeal has been made against the order; and - (c) the order is no longer in force; and - (d) the owner or responsible person has satisfied section 29(2)(b)-(d). - (8) If the animal has been impounded, the owner or responsible person for an animal may reclaim the animal if- - (a) an appeal relating to the decision to make the order is finally decided or is otherwise ended; and - (b) the order is no longer in force; and - (c) the owner or responsible person has satisfied section 29(2)(b)-(d). - (9) In this section-

-review means a review conducted under the process mentioned in part 4 of Local Law No.1 (Administration) 2011.
+review means a review conducted under the process mentioned in part 4 of Local Law No.1 (Administration) 2012.